-The Early Childhood Care and Education (ECCE) Scheme provides for a year of free early care and education for children of pre-school age.
-In general, the provision amounts to 3 hours per day, 5 days a week over a 38-week year for children enrolled in participating playschools.
+The Early Childhood Care and Education (ECCE) Scheme provides early care and education for children of pre-school age.
+In general, the provision amounts to 3 hours per day, 5 days a week over certain number of weeks for children enrolled in participating playschools.

-The ECCE scheme is administered by the Department of Children and Youth Affairs.
+The ECCE scheme is administered by the Department of Children, Equality, Disability, Integration and Youth .

-The involvement of the Department of Education and Skills in early childhood education focuses mainly on interventions for children who are disadvantaged or have special needs.
-The Early Years Education Policy Unit of the Department of Education and Skills and the Department of Children and Youth Affairs work on policy issues affecting early childhood care and education.
+The involvement of the Department of Education in early childhood education focuses mainly on interventions for children who are disadvantaged or have special needs.
+The Early Years Education Policy Unit of the Department of Education and the Department of Children, Equality, Disability, Integration and Youth work on policy issues affecting early childhood care and education.